 - Protecting themselves from windshield debris by wearing helmets and visors when operating helicopters, light fixed-wing aircraft or military aircraft.

-Air traffic service providers, including terminal controllers, tower and ground controllers, and flight service specialists play a crucial role in reducing the probability of collisions between wildlife and aircraft.
+Air traffic service providers, terminal controllers, tower and ground controllers, and flight service specialists play a crucial role in reducing the probability of collisions between wildlife and aircraft.
 Their unique placement often gives them the opportunity to detect birds on terminal control radars or to see wildlife visually from tower cabs or Flight Service Station sites.
 Furthermore, their communication links to flight crews and airport staff enable them to provide timely wildlife information to the other members of the risk management team.

 Air Traffic Service Providers